 I wrote this little piece as an example for freshmen to demonstrate use of MLA-style documentation, for a short assignment preparatory to much longer ones.
 They were to describe a scene at a favorite restaurant from their hometown, provide some history for it, and include an epigraph and a specified variety of sources, in MLA style.
-It was written before Jim Covington, Sr. had an Alamance County bridge named for him in 2016, which happened not long after he passed away.
+It was written soon after Jim Covington, Sr., founder and long-time proprietor of Jim’s, had an Alamance County bridge named for him.

 Family Fun at Jim’s Hot Dogs

 The noblest of all dogs is the hot-dog; it feeds the hand that bites it.